ruslan-kl/defme.xyz/content/post/least-squares-regression/index.md

 salary = salary + 1000
 ```

-We have simulated two sample with years of experience and salary of size 50.
-Looking at the data, what would be the salary for someone with 1 year of experience?
+We have simulated two samples with years of experience and a salary of size 50.
+What would be the salary for someone with 1 year of experience?
 Looking at this graph or from your prior knowledge you might assume that there is a **linear** relationship between years of experience and the salary.
 And according to the data the most relevant guess would be in a $[800,950]$ range.

 <details><summary>Code</summary>